 The malignant ovarian cysts that characterise ovarian cancer are rare, and only 13 to 21 percent of ovarian cysts that are removed are cancerous, according to the Office on Women’s Health.

 MYTH: No family history means you’re in the clear

 Regardless of whether you carry a strong family history or genetic predisposition to an increased risk of developing ovarian cancer, all women need to be vigilant about their ovarian health.

-While on average, a woman’s risk of developing ovarian cancer is 1 in 85 by her 80thbirthday, according to Cancer Australia, scientists really don’t know the main cause.
-Whilst age is one risk factor, endometriosis can also influence a woman’s risk of developing ovarian cancer.
+While on average, a woman’s risk of developing ovarian cancer is 1 in 85 by her 80th birthday, according to Cancer Australia, scientists really don’t know the main cause.
+While age is one risk factor, nulliparity (not having children) and endometriosis can also influence a woman’s risk of developing ovarian cancer.

 MYTH: Ovarian cancer is incurable